 Sunday mornings are one of the week's little blessings that can pass you by in a matter of...well, hours.
 I love Sunday mornings; for a time it feels like the world has been put on pause and we can all breathe in an out and in and out again.
 Washing not done?
 Do it Monday, that's what Mondays are for.
 Still in your jimjams?
 Who cares, you're not going out anyway.
 This morning it rained and it rained and then it rained a little more.
 But inside our house it was toasty warm and just a little bit blissful.

 Sunday mornings beg for lazy breakfasts.
-Think pancakes, hot chocolate and waffles.
-Or this inspired soft scrambled tofu – just the thing to kickstart a day of doing absolutely nothing of note.
+Think "whole wheat vegan pancakes, hot chocolate and mashed potato cheese waffles".
+Or this inspired soft scrambled tofu - just the thing to kickstart a day of doing absolutely nothing of note.
 It is the perfect accompaniment to reading the paper or crawling back under the covers.

 This soft scrambled tofu is one of the few dishes that our family eats together without any duress.
 The Husband doesn't like eggs and has always ordered scrambled tofu at cafes, he just happens to have his with a side of bacon.
 Insert raised eyebrows [here].
 The Elf eats her scramble, sometimes she doesn't.
 As with all things Elf, it depends on which direction the wind is blowing or whether Mercury is rising.
 I am not sure of the science but I do know the odds are higher than average that she'll eat her scramble especially with a heaping pile of fresh toast.